Get 80% off your plan for your first 3 months*

 • 3C: Gross business or professional income.

-• 3D: Cost of goods sold profit: After calculating this, you will have your gross profit or loss.
+• 3D: Cost of goods sold profit: After calculating this, you'll have your gross profit or loss.

 Part 4

-Deduct the total expenses from your gross business, professional income or gross profit.
-This gives you your net income before adjustments.
+Subtract your total expenses from your gross business or professional income.
+The result is your net income before adjustments.

 Part 7